Constraints on inelastic dark matter from the CDEX-1B experiment: Introduction

 Moreover, for a given $\delta$, a minimum WIMP velocity is required for the occurrence of the scattering,

 which indicates that if $\delta$ exceeds a certain threshold, the inelastic scattering will not occur in laboratory experiments due to excessive $v_{\mathrm{min}}^{*} $.

-Analogously to the case of elastic WIMPs, the interaction between inelastic WIMPs and nuclei at initial state ($A_i$) could be either spin-independent (SI)~\cite{SI_iDM,U1B-L} or spin-dependent (SD)~\cite{MiDM,EFTiDM}.
+Analogously to the case of elastic WIMPs, the interaction between inelastic WIMPs and nuclei at initial state ($A_i$) could be either spin independent (SI)~\cite{SI_iDM,U1B-L} or spin dependent~\cite{MiDM,EFTiDM}.
 This paper focuses exclusively on the SI scenario.
-In SI scenario, for $\delta < 1.022$ MeV, the de-excitation of excited-state WIMPs is considered to solely release neutrino-antineutrino pairs~\cite{U1B-L}, which are undetectable in conventional dark matter detectors.
+In SI scenario, for $\delta < 1.022$ MeV, the deexcitation of excited-state WIMPs is considered to solely release neutrino-antineutrino pairs~\cite{U1B-L}, which are undetectable in conventional dark matter detectors.
 Consequently, the nuclear recoil energy is the only observable signature.
-According to Eq.\ref{eq:vgm}, inelastic scattering of Galactic WIMPs with $\delta \geq 1.022$ MeV is kinematically forbidden in most experimental setups due to the Galactic escape velocity~\cite{SHM} constraint.
+According to Eq.~(\ref{eq:vgm}), inelastic scattering of Galactic WIMPs with $\delta \geq 1.022$ MeV is kinematically forbidden in most experimental setups due to the Galactic escape velocity~\cite{SHM} constraint.
 That is, the physics channel for this analysis is

 where the possible nuclear recoil energy $E_{\mathrm{nr}}$ of the nuclei at their final state ($A_f$) are the measureables.